 All of Chelsea's players, except for Kaptein and Buurman, made it through to the knockout stages of the competition after the Netherlands were drawn in a tough group alongside England and France.

-Reiten and Norway will kick off the quarter-finals when they face Italy in Geneva on Wednesday, before Sweden's Rytting Kaneryd and Bjorn will take on our group of Lionesses in Zurich on Thursday.
+Reiten and Norway faced Italy in Geneva, before Sweden's Rytting Kaneryd and Bjorn took on our group of Lionesses in Zurich on Thursday.

-It will be up to our new signing Peng to keep out Spain when Switzerland face the World Cup holders in Bern on Friday, and Saturday's game will see Baltimore and Jean-Francois of France face Nusken's Germany in Basel for a place in the semi-final.
+New signing Peng did her best to keep out Spain when Switzerland faced the World Cup holders in Bern before Baltimore and Jean-Francois of France faced Nusken's Germany in Basel.

 Semi-finals